Canada

 • RPRA (Regulator): Plan approval, audits, enforcement.

-• PROs: Operate collection, processing, reporting services.
+• Producer Responsibility Organization: Operate collection, processing, reporting services.

 • Municipal depots: Accept paint from residents.